track-asia/trackasia-native/trackasia-gl-js/.github/ISSUE_TEMPLATE/Feature_request.md

 <!--
 How you would implement the design in Javascript?
 How you would implement the design in C++?
-What parts of the TrackAsia GL ecosystem will need to change to accommodate this design?
+What parts of the Trackasia GL ecosystem will need to change to accommodate this design?
 Are there any important edge cases?
 -->